samber/lo/README.md

 ### UniqKeys

-Creates an array of the unique map keys.
+Creates an array of the unique map keys. <br />
 (Note: The order of the keys is not guaranteed to be the same as the order returned by the map, so can sort them if needed.)

 ```go